plone/documentation/source/quickstart.rst

 Besides that, there are many people deploying Plone as part of other deployment tools, be they Ansible, Salt, Chef, Puppet or the like.

-If you are familiar with these, you will most likely find others in the Plone community that share your enthusiasm.
+If you are familiar with these, you will find others in the Plone community that share your enthusiasm.

-There is an `Ansible playbook <https://github.com/plone/ansible-playbook>`_, maintained by the Plone community, that can completely provision a remote machine to run a full-stack, production-ready Plone server with all the bells and whistles.
+The Plone community maintains an `Ansible playbook <https://github.com/plone/ansible-playbook>`_, that can completely provision a remote machine to run a full-stack, production-ready Plone server with all the bells and whistles.